Bettehem/AndroidTools/README.md

 For you maven users out there, AndroidTools is available in the `mavenCentral()` repo too!

 # ChangeLog

+#### v1.1.2
+-Added a new method to the Preferences tool: `deleteFile`

+#### v1.1.1
+-Added more documentation to Preferences.
+-Changed the Preferences class to be final.

 #### v1.1.0
 -Added documentation to Preferences.